franc6/ics_calendar/README.md

 #### Download Interval
 The download interval should be a multiple of 15 at this time.
 This is so downloads coincide with Home Assistant's update interval for the calendar entities.
 Setting a value smaller than 15 will increase both CPU and memory usage.
 Higher values will reduce CPU usage.
 The default of 15 is to keep the same behavior with regards to downloads as in the past.

+Home Assistant does two types of queries.
+One is the 15 minute calendar entity update, the other is a query every time the `calendar.list_events` service is called.
+This interval limit applies to both.
+On top of that there can be globally only one download in progress for all calendars.
+This might be an issue with lots of calendars and slow server response.

 #### Offset Hours
 This feature is to aid with calendars that present incorrect times.
 If your calendar has an incorrect time, e.g. it lists your local time, but indicates that it's the time in UTC, this can be used to correct for your local time.
 This affects all events, except all day events.
 All day events do not include time information, and so the offset will not be applied.
 Use a positive number to add hours to the time, and a negative number to subtract hours from the time.